westonrobot/wr_mobilerobot_ros/README.md

 ## Packages

-* scout_bringup: launch and configuration files to start ROS nodes
+* robot_bringup: launch and configuration files to start ROS nodes
-* scout_base: a ROS wrapper around **wrp_sdk** to monitor and control the scout robot
+* robot_base: a ROS wrapper around **wrp_sdk** to monitor and control the robot
-* scout_description: URDF model for the mobile base, a sample urdf (scout_description/sample/scout_v2_nav.xacro) is provided for customized robot with addtional sensors
+* robot_description: URDF model for the mobile base, a sample urdf (robot_description/sample/scout_v2_nav.xacro) is provided for customized robot with addtional sensors
-* scout_msgs: scout related message definitions
+* robot_msgs: scout related message definitions

 ## Supported hardware